hbk91/DigitalProductManagement_Prof_AlexCowan_UVADarden/Course1/Course1_Notes.md

    <img src='.//Course1_Images/image02.jpg'/>

-   1. Companies are of three types: Infrastructure Driven, Scope-Driven and Product Driven
+   1. Companies are of three types: Infrastructure Driven, Scope-Driven and Product Driven.
+   2. Interview with Dr. Tamera Carleton, CEO of Innovation Leadership Group.
+Three important points about Strategic Foresight for Product Managers:
+        1. Strategic Foresight is partly a mindset.
+Be passionate about building better.
-   2.
+        2. Have a good skillset.
+        3. Be collaborative.
+   3. Interview with Eric Qi Dong, Product Manager at about.me: Product Market Hypothesis => Validating the Hypothesis => Wireframing => Working Prototype => Internal & User Testing => Partial Production using A/B Testing (release the feature to a small group to users and use A/B Testing) => Full Production.
+Three important points:
+        1. Growing the data is not just one team/one person's efforts.
+Be collaborative
+        2. Don't underestimate small wins, such as those using A/B testing.
+Keep on accumulating them.
+        3. You can't grow your product if you have a bad product-market fit.
+   4.